matteobaccan/dbchat/INSTALL.md

 ---

-This developer guide provides comprehensive information for building, testing, and deploying DBMCP.
+This developer guide provides comprehensive information for building, testing, and deploying DBChat.
 For end-user setup instructions, see [README.md](README.md).